-If your employment terminates for reasons other than death or disability normal retirement, you will be entitled to receive only the "vested percentage" of your account balance.
+If your employment terminates for reasons other than normal retirement, you will be entitled to receive only the "vested percentage" of your account balance.

 You may elect to have your vested account balance distributed to you as soon as administratively feasible following your termination of employment.
-However, if the value of your vested account balance does not exceed \$5,000, then a distribution will be made to you regardless of whether you consent to receive it.
 (See the question entitled "How will my benefits be paid to me?" for additional information.)